Tunetown/ProBro/README.md

 The use case for me (and the reason this application has been developed) was to scan for DAW music projects made with ProTools and Logic Pro, and count the contained mix or master audio files there.
 I always have at least one of the folders named _MA (Masters), _MIX (Mixes), etc. in my audio projects, so these are defined as qualifiers for folders being detected as project folders.
 Also, the audio files and session file formats recognized are defined in XML, as well as different colors for different file types etc., which can be used to show the existence of compressed audio files for example.
 Also, the folders which have NOT been recognized as projects and are not contained in a project can be shown with the projects leftovers view (see Projects menu).

-The given default XML configuration is my personal one, however, you can easily define your own project structures also for completely different kinds of projects like programming, webdesign, photography for example.
+The given default XML configuration is my personal one, however, you can easily define your own project structures also for completely different kinds of projects like programming, web design, photography for example.

 ## Features